aliasgar1978/nettoolkit/docs/u_doc/pyjuniper/juniper_to_hierachy.rst

 	* **to_file** argument (True/False) in the ``convert_to_hierarchy`` method will enable or disable writing out output to external file.
 	* return from ``convert_to_hierarchy()`` method will also be hierachical command output in list format.
-	* any error in input file may result the conversion to halt.
-In this case, get hint on console window; on the line number; where it stops and gt error from input_file.
+	* any error in input file could result the conversion to halt.
+In this case, see hint on console window; (the line number) where it stops and resolve error from input_file before proceed.